nycodev/fortune-cookie-api/README.md

-A simple API that simulates a fortune cookie opening
+A simple API that simulates a fortune cookie opening.

-Built on NESTJS
+Technologies used:
+Node.js
+NestJS framework running on express (not fastify) MongoDB